studkid/Archipelago/worlds/ror1/docs/setup_RoR1_en.md

 ## Connecting to Archipelago Game

 In RoRML Launcher, click on the `Archipelago Ranomizer` mod.
 Once selected, on the right side of the screen will be the mod options.
 Input your server address, slot name, and password into the corresponding boxes.

+Item pickup step, deathlink, and ringlink settings can also be updated here to your preferance.
+Any changes will require you to reboot the game however.